SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 ## Authentication parameters

-The following table shows parameters that relate to authenticating the Collector.
+Following are parameters that relate to authenticating the Collector.

 ---
 ### `-VskipRegistration=[boolean]`